 This habit, which we all have, transfers the germs and bacteria that you have on your hands to the facial skin ... you are left to imagine the sequel.
 Consider cleaning regularly your cell phone screen, accumulating more germs than you can imagine.

 Exfoliating the skin with hard brushes, pellet or ball exfoliators or a horsehair glove are prehistoric methods that can irritate and injure the skin.
 Instead, use a salicylic acid scrub or a washcloth to massage gently.

 4. Reduce the number of scented products you use on your skin.

-Fragrances in cosmetics will be the subject of an upcoming article, but remember that perfumes and essential oils are irritants, in addition to being the most common cause of contact allergies to cosmetics.
-In order to preserve the skin, it is better to avoid them or at least reduce their use.
+The fragrances in cosmetics will be the subject of an upcoming article, but remember that perfumes and essential oils are irritants, in addition to being the most common cause of contact allergies to cosmetics.
+To preserve the skin, it is better to avoid them or at least reduce their use.

 5. Stop smoking.